matsuand/docs.docker.jp/ee/ucp/admin/install/system-requirements.md

 {% comment %}
 {% endcomment %}
-Also, make sure the nodes are running an [operating system support by Docker Enterprise](https://success.docker.com/Policies/Compatibility_Matrix).
+Also, make sure the nodes are running an [operating system supported by Docker Enterprise](https://success.docker.com/Policies/Compatibility_Matrix).

 {% comment %}
 {% endcomment %}